 So, by now, you should have a few ideas for pillar content pieces that’ll meet your users’ needs, now and in the future.
 And that means that it’s time to start creating your pillar articles!

-As you approach the content creation process, keep one thing in mind.
+As you approach the content creation process, keep a couple of things in mind before you get started.
 Your pillar content articles should be so helpful and engaging that audience members feel compelled to bookmark your pages and share them with their friends and family members.
-As a result, half-assing the creation of your pillar content pieces simply isn’t going to cut it!

 “Write things that make people think.
 Inspire people.
 Change lives.
 Create value.
 Blow people away with your usefulness.”